cronjoe/deis/docs/contributing/localdev.rst

 Provision the Controller
 ------------------------
-First bring up a virtual machine to host Deis.
-To share your local codebase into the CoreOS VM, Deis uses NFS mounts, so you will be prompted for an administrative password.
+First bring up a virtual machine to host Deis:

 .. code-block:: console